gouravrc/react-native-stack-view/README.md

 I came across with this beautiful UI designed orginally by Apple for iOS native application such as Reminder app , Maps.

-This project was bascially developed from scratch using [Create react native app](https://facebook.github.io/react-native/docs/getting-started).
+This project developed from scratch using [Create react native app](https://facebook.github.io/react-native/docs/getting-started).

 [React native animatable](https://www.npmjs.com/package/react-native-animatable) turned out to be a boon for this kind of UI project.